-Plumbers are typically recognized for their work on the common leaky faucet or clogged toilet.
+Plumbers are typically recognized for their work on the common leaky faucet or a clogged toilet.
 It’s true that the plumber is typically responsible for being familiar with, installing, and repairing a variety of pipe systems.
 The pipe systems might be used for transportation of water, waste, gas, or even steam.
 It’s true that pipes are important in an assortment of situations, and plumbers are those who can repair them if anything should go wrong.

 It might come as a surprise to know that the plumber salary (along with similar workers such as pipelayers or pipefitters) tends to top all other occupation salaries that are in the construction field.
-In May of 2008, the median wage that plumbers across the board made was$21.94.
-However, there were a small percentage of plumbers that reported to have made below $13.22.
+In May of 2008, the median wage that plumbers across the board made was $21.94.
+However, there was a small percentage of plumbers that reported to have made below $13.22.
 On the other hand, another small percentage of plumbers were reported to have made just under $40 per hour.
 In addition to this, plumbers that worked with natural gas distribution were reported to make the most out of any other plumbers.
 On a different note, plumbers that worked for local government were reported to have made the least out of the rest of the plumbers.*

 In addition to this, apprentice plumbers typically start out at about half the hourly wage of a professional and experienced plumber.
 As with most occupations, the plumber salary will steadily increase as the plumber gains more experience.
 With the growing interest in plumbing and higher demand for plumbers, jobs in the plumbing field have been predicted to keep growing into 2018.*